Accidental pet damage and home insurance

 When you compare quotes, check the terms and conditions to see which insurance policies include or exclude accidental pet damage.
 This is typically found in the ‘accidental damage section’ of the policy documents.

-Compare home insurance and find the right insurance for you.
+Compare home insurance and search for the right insurance for you.

 Frequently asked questions